 Gymnastics includes tumbling, strength training, balance and self-discipline.
 This sport requires a lot of dedication and is perfect for kids who always seem to be jumping and flipping around.
 This way they can learn how to be gymnasts safely while burning off that energy.

 Lacrosse is one of the most interesting sports to watch and play!
-This sport is perfect for young boys and girls and builds excellent arm and leg strength.
+This sport is perfect for young children and builds excellent arm and leg strength.
 Lacrosse increases endurance, agility, and is perfect for kids who love to run.

 Rowing requires a lot of training and dedication, so if you're interested in finding something to dedicate and commit yourself to, rowing may be the sport.
 Rowing can transform your body and also teach a young child about hard work and commitment.
 Rowing is a team sport, so you'd naturally meet and get close with a number of your teammates.